l453rp0mm35/ArchSurv4QGIS/README.md

-minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'.
+minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'. of_espg | the epsg of the input_layer.
 IDstring | the identifier of the feature (string) as entered on the surveying device.
-CAD-ID | A composite identifier consisting of the 'IDstring' and the 'designatio' attribute fields.
+ID_code | A composite identifier consisting of the 'IDstring' and the 'code' attribute fields. code_ID | A composite identifier consisting of the 'code' and the 'IDstring' attribute fields.

 ----------------------------------------------------------------------

-polylines.shp
+polylines

-ID | the identifier of the feature. designatio | the 'label/code' of the point measurement as entered on the surveying device. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'.
+ID | the identifier of the feature. code | the 'label/code' of the point measurement as entered on the surveying device. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'. of_espg | the epsg of the input_layer.
 IDstring | the identifier of the feature (string) as entered on the surveying device.
-CAD-ID | A composite identifier consisting of the 'IDstring' and the 'designatio' attribute fields.
+ID_code | A composite identifier consisting of the 'IDstring' and the 'code' attribute fields. code_ID | A composite identifier consisting of the 'code' and the 'IDstring' attribute fields.

 ----------------------------------------------------------------------

-polygons.shp
+polygons

-ID | the identifier of the feature. designatio | the 'label/code' of the point measurement as entered on the surveying device. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'.
+ID | the identifier of the feature. code | the 'label/code' of the point measurement as entered on the surveying device. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the maximum elevation value of a feature. originfile | the file name of the processed 'delimited text'. of_espg | the epsg of the input_layer.
 IDstring | the identifier of the feature (string) as entered on the surveying device.
-CAD-ID | A composite identifier consisting of the 'IDstring' and the 'designatio' attribute fields.
+ID_code | A composite identifier consisting of the 'IDstring' and the 'code' attribute fields. code_ID | A composite identifier consisting of the 'code' and the 'IDstring' attribute fields.

 ----------------------------------------------------------------------

 Temporal Controller

-The Chronos and Chimaira variations of the algorithm generate the pseudo-data fields “maxHtemp” and “minHtemp” based on the attribute fields “maxH” and “minH”.
+Synthesis and Psyche generate the pseudo-data fields “maxHtemp” and “minHtemp” based on the attribute fields “maxH” and “minH”.
 In other words, the minimum and maximum elevation values of a feature measurement are translated into a date.

 The following rules apply to this pseudo-date conversion: